Ex-Mexican Drug Cartel Leader Gets 30 Years In US Prison

 (AP) – Prosecutors say a former high-ranking member of the Zetas cartel in Mexico must serve 30 years in a U.S. prison and forfeit $10 million for his drug-related crimes.

-Ivan Velasquez-Caballero of Nuevo Laredo, Mexico, was sentenced Friday by a federal judge in Laredo.
+Ivan Velasquez-Caballero of Nuevo Laredo, Mexico, was sentenced Friday by a federal judge in Laredo, Texas.
 Officials say the 47-year-old Velasquez-Caballero is expected to face deportation following his release from prison.